MIT-LCP/physionet-25-years/README.md

 ## Parse PDFs (`parse_pdfs.py`)

-`parse_pdfs.py` is a script that will parse a folder containing PDFs and record whether or not a set of target words (MIMIC, PhysioNet, etc) are mentioned.
+`parse_pdfs.py` is a script that will parse a folder containing PDFs and record whether or not a set of *case-sensitive* target words (MIMIC, PhysioNet, etc) are mentioned.
 The script is run with:

 ```
-python parse_pdfs.py /path/to/pdfs PhysioNet MIMIC-III WFDB /path/to/output.csv
+python parse_pdfs.py /path/to/pdfs keyword1 keyword2 keyword3 /path/to/output.csv
 ```

 e.g.